duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/997_AMOD18_ProjectUnicorn.md

 Resolution: Make sure the duckiebot can see AprilTags.

-Symptom: Duckiebot is not navigating the intersection properly (not moving smoothly).
+Symptom: Duckiebot is not navigating the intersection properly (not moving smoothly or cutting corners).

 Resolution: Make sure the [wheel calibration](#wheel-calibration) is done correctly.